 Hyperventilating, we rush from one incident into the next – there is hardly time for a breather.
-From the worldwide run on toilet paper to cope with coronavirus fears to the overheated discussions about immigration and overwrought reactions to the levels of crime and disorder around us, we live in a culture of hysteria.
+From the worldwide run on toilet paper to cope with coronavirus fears to the overheated discussions on Facebook and Twitter about immigration and overwrought reactions to the levels of crime around us, we live in a culture of hysteria.
 While hysteria is typically discussed in emotional terms – as an obstacle to be overcome – it nevertheless has very real consequences in everyday life.
 Irritating though this may be, hysteria needs to be taken seriously, for what it tells us about our society and way of life.
 What makes hysteria pop up in different locations time and again, and why are people gripped so quickly by the sudden excitement and excessive emotions it causes?

 Schuilenburg gives us in Hysteria a critical analysis of developments in our society which enable hysteria to continue to function, proving himself again to be one of the most creative, indeed prescient critics of crime, media and politics writing today.

 ‘An eye opener, for those who want to escape the hustle and bustle of everyday life.’

 Paul Verhaeghe, author of What About Me?
 The Struggle for Identity in a Market-Based Society